iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Very easy and personal.<br> :date: __2020-12-28 01:18:37__

-> You have to leave your bluetooth and location on when your out and around.
-Otherwise I would have given it 5.
-It's a great app otherwise.<br> :date: __2020-12-20 10:32:09__

 > Excellent information<br> :date: __2020-12-10 15:11:22__

 > Great idea.
 But I don't know anyone that uses the app.
 I doubt a lot of people have the app install.
 It defeats the purpose of being useful if only a handful if people are using the app.<br> :date: __2020-12-08 23:56:12__